YukkiTimmy/Tilemap2Tileset/README.md

    so that you could have a 1px thick grid

-3. A sorting algorithm that prints similar looking images next to each other, so you have a nicer looking tileset
+3. A sorting algorithm that prints similar looking images next to each other, so you have a nicer looking tileset (basic implementatin done WIP)

 4. Isometric Mode that prints out isometric tiles

 5. HTML5/Mac/Linux support

-6. Overhauling the UI

 I am very thankful for all your feedback and suggestions!